ianlewis/kombu-appengine-pullqueue/README.md

 More Advanced Producers and Consumers
 ===========================================

-More advanced routing can be done using kombu's Producer and Consumer class.
+More advanced routing can be done using kombu's Producer and Consumer classes.
 Unless you are utilizing multiple pull queues and doing some complicated routing, you likely wouldn't need to do use these.